Water Heater Safety Guidelines You Must Know

 When Should You Call a Professional for Water Heater Safety Inspections?

-Call a licensed professional immediately for urgent red flags: a persistent smell of gas, visible water discharging from the T&P valve, large or worsening leaks, repeated breaker trips, or signs of combustion problems like soot or flame rollout.
-For non-emergencies, schedule a professional inspection annually or after extreme weather events or major plumbing work to verify venting, combustion efficiency for gas units, electrical safety for electric units, and anode rod condition.
-While waiting for a technician in urgent scenarios, evacuate if you smell gas, turn off the gas supply if you can do so safely, and avoid operating electrical switches; these interim steps reduce immediate danger until professionals arrive.
+Call a licensed professional immediately for urgent red flags: a persistent smell of gas, visible water discharging from the T&P valve, large or worsening leaks, repeated breaker trips, or signs of combustion problems like soot or flame irregularities.
+For non-emergencies, schedule a professional inspection annually, or after extreme weather events or major plumbing work, to verify venting, combustion efficiency for gas units, electrical safety for electric units, and anode rod condition.

 Urgent signs that require immediate service: